 More than 100 million tonnes of waste is produced annually in the UK, and each year this figure is increasing by around 3%.
 The scale of waste generated in this country and overseas is enormous.
 With limited resources and land to dispose of waste, as well as the pressing need to minimise the impact on the environment, how waste is removed and managed is a key concern.
 But, what is waste removal exactly and what does the term cover?

-Essentially, waste removal involves the collection, removal, and disposal of both household and business waste.
+Essentially, waste removal involves the collection, removal, and disposal of business waste.
 It also concerns the activities, processes, and methods associated with the collection, transportation, and disposal of the waste.

 Since waste removal has a huge environmental impact, and may pose a safety risk to human health if it’s not disposed of carefully, the processes of waste disposal need to be continually monitored and regulated.

 How waste is collected and disposed of depends on what kind of item or product is being thrown away.
 It could be a solid, liquid or a gas.
 For example, one process to remove or dispose of a solid item might not be environmentally friendly, efficient or safe for a liquid or a gas.

 The aim of most waste removal systems is to reduce, reuse and recycle wherever possible so that the minimum amount of waste is generated at the end of a product’s life cycle.
 For this reason, when waste is removed, it is usually separated according to whether it can be reused or recycled in its future life.
 This will also affect the price of waste removal costs

 Most kinds of waste are removed during kerbside collections by the local authority or a private company.
 There are also waste disposal sites that collect a wider range of waste that may not be suitable for kerbside collections.